Radishes in a Gout Diet

 Radishes is one of the commonly overlooked vegetables, but one with wonderful healing properties.
 It is a root-like vegetable of the cruciferous variety and it is packed with vitamins, mineral and phytonutrients highly needed by the body.
 There are many varieties of radishes you can potentially choose from, but in Canada and the United States, the following are some of the common types you will encounter at the grocery stores:

-- White Beauty – this is small and round radish which is white, both on the inside and outside.
+- White Beauty ? this is small and round radish which is white, both on the inside and outside.
 It is sweet and very juicy.

-- Rat Tail – the rat tail variety is tasty and crunchy.
+- Rat Tail ? the rat tail variety is tasty and crunchy.
 It has the reputation of tolerating hot weather, resisting pests and it never forms bulbs.
 As such, it is ideal for growing at home gardens by anyone.

-- French Breakfast Radish – this mild and extra crunchy.
+- French Breakfast Radish ? this mild and extra crunchy.
 It can be eaten raw or cooked and may sometimes have a slightly pungent smell.

-- Daikon Long White – this is one of the hugest varieties and can measure up to 3 inches in diameter and up to 18 inches long.
+- Daikon Long White ? this is one of the hugest varieties and can measure up to 3 inches in diameter and up to 18 inches long.

-- Cherry Belle – it’s round in shape and reddish and the most common variety at the local supermarkets.
+- Cherry Belle ? it?s round in shape and reddish and the most common variety at the local supermarkets.

 Radishes makes it to the list of preferred veggies for gout sufferers simply because it is a low purine food and no matter how much of it you take, you can never risk the production of excess uric acid which will lead to crystallization at the joints and ultimately making way for gout attacks.